Crieff Morrisonians F.C.: History

 Perhaps the club's finest result was a 4–2 win over St Johnstone en route to the 1909–10 County Cup final, although the Saints turned up two men short.
 The club did pick up the Consolation Cup in 1911–12, with a 3–0 win at Vale of Atholl F.C. in the final.
 The second XI also won the Perthshire 2nd XI Cup in 1903–04 and 1904–05, the second year by beating St Johnstone 9–3 in the final, Harry Paul - then still a schoolboy at the academy - being particularly praised for his centre-forward play.
 During the match, MacPhail tore his shorts, and, because he lived close to the ground, ran home to change into long trousers.

-The club became a limited liability company in May 1914, in order to put the club on a more professional footing, and to clear accumulated debts; the plan was to join the Central Football League, but the timing was unfortunate, as World War 1 put most football competitions in abeyance - indeed the club shut down operations entirely for the duration.
+The club became a limited liability company in May 1914, in order to put the club on a more professional footing, and to clear accumulated debts; the plan was to join the Central Football League, but its application failed.
+World War 1 then put most football competitions in abeyance - indeed the club shut down operations entirely for the duration.

 1920–21 proved to be the club's final season.
 The Sonians' final appearance in the Scottish Cup ended in ignominy; after a walkover in the first round of the Qualifying Cup, the club scratched to Stenhousemuir F.C. in the second, in return for a £20 "bait".
 The club also scratched from the Perthshire Cup in the semi-final in 1920–21 when drawn to play St Johnstone, and, although it entered the same competition for 1921–22, the club was wound up in March 1921.